Vegst/TTK4145/Project/UML/README.md

 * Elevator hangs / never arrives -- If the physical elevator does not reach the next floor before a given timeout, the local program is terminated and must be investigated by an operator before manually restarted.
 The other nodes will act as if the given elevator is dead, and will redistribute all global orders.

 * UDP packet is lost -- This will cause no problem because UDP is only used for broadcasting repeatedly.
 If one does not arrive, eventually one of the following will.

+* Disconnect while order is sending to master -- A buffer in the network module prevents orders from being deleted locally when disconnecting from master.
+As the node switches to master, it can then handle the order itself.
+The master clears the buffer when all slaves have received the order.
+Slaves wait for the master to return the order before clearing the buffer.

 ## Examples